taminomara/psql-hooks/Detailed.md

 Auxiliary hook which decides whether `fmgr_hook` should be applied to a function.

-Given a function id, decide whether
+Given a function id, decide whether `fmgr_hook` should be called upon executing this function.

 The result of this hook should be combined with the result of a previously registered `needs_fmgr_hook` via the `OR` clause.
 This is required to ensure